okamuuu/Practice-tddjs/README.md

 DESCRIPTION

-    this is my practice of Test Driven Javascript Development.
+    This is my practice of Test Driven Javascript Development.

 SEE ALS0